-You should walk through the bus and around the bus looking for the following:
+During your inspection of the bus, you should walk both through and around the vehicle looking for the following:

-Articles left on the bus.
+- Articles left on the bus.

-Sleeping students.
+- Sleeping students.

-Open windows and doors.
+- Open windows and doors.

-Mechanical/operational problems with the bus, with special attention to items that are unique to school buses - mirror systems, flashing warning lamps and stop signal arms.
+- Mechanical/operational problems with the bus, with special attention to items that are unique to school buses - mirror systems, flashing warning lamps and stop signal arms.

-Damage or vandalism.
+- Damage or vandalism.